lbidulka/lukespage/index.md

 Welcome to my corner of the internet!

-I'm a senior year electrical engineering student at UBC in Vancouver, Canada.
-I like thinking about AI, robotics and a whole list of things too long to mention explicitly tbh.
+I like thinking about AI, robotics and a whole other list of things too long to mention explicitly.

-I'll probably fill this page once I get around to it ¯\_(ツ)_/¯
+I'll fill this page out soon^tm^ ¯\_(ツ)_/¯

+# What I'm Currently Doing:
+I'm an ECE MASc student at UBC working on ML for particle physics at [TRIUMF](https://www.triumf.ca/research-program/research-topics/DSQC).
+Specifically, I'm developing algorithms for the under-construction [Hyper-K experiment](https://www.hyperk.org/) in Japan.

 <!-- Theme can be **dark** or **light** the color is dependent on your system theme so go ahead turn it dark.
 Text can be **bold**, _italic_, or ~~strikethrough~~ or <kbd>keyboard shortcuts</kbd>.